How To Clean A Microwave: Eight Easy Ways

 Additionally, vinegar is effective at breaking down grease and stubborn stains without harsh chemicals or scrubbing.

-Also, vinegar can leave behind an unpleasant vinegar smell, so you may need to run your microwave for a few minutes on high heat after cleaning it to remove any lingering odors.
+While vinegar can leave behind a strong scent, a quick run of your microwave on high heat after cleaning easily eliminates any lingering odors.

 How To Clean A Dirty Microwave With Vinegar